frippz/frippz.se/_posts/2020-03-09-facebook-discovers-that-native-is-better.md

 ---
-title: Facebook discovers that native is better
+title: Facebook discovers that native is better (updated)
 description: The web just can’t compete with native on performance.
 date: 2020-03-09 07:30
 updated: 2020-03-09 09:25